 Starting Line: Can You Hear Me Now?

-The page (actually this screen you’re looking at here functioning as its surrogate) is an odd thing.
-It marks our separation (you are not here as I write this; I am not there as you read this).
+The page (actually whatever screen you’re looking at functioning as its surrogate) is an odd thing.
+It marks our separation: you are not here as I write this; I am not there as you read this.
 Yet it partly bridges that separation—I place this whittled digital stick in the notch of this electronic tree on the chance that you might look up as you walk along the trail, notice it, and think about the odd pine bird that implies singing but doesn’t actually sing, except in my mind as I was carving and perhaps yours as you finger the knifed marks.